Asymptotic Analysis of IMEX-RK Methods for ES-BGK Model at Navier-Stokes level: Asymptotic Properties of the IMEX RK Schemes

-which equals zero if $\tilde{a}_{s1} = a_{s1}$.\\ In Section \ref{sec: Numerocal results}, we will show that IMEX-II-GSA3 scheme, which is GSA and $\tilde{b} \neq b$ leads to a mild order reduction for small values of $\varepsilon$.
-On the contrary, IMEX-II-ISA3 with $\tilde{b} = b$, does not exhibit order reduction, as it satisfies \eqref{bb_b}, (as confirmed by the numerical results in the next section).\\
+which equals zero if $\tilde{a}_{s1} = a_{s1}$. {It is worth noting that the assumption $\tilde{b} = b$, plays an important rule in mitigating the lost of accuracy, especially in regimes where $\varepsilon \approx \Delta t$, as demonstrated in \cite{Boscarino2007}.
+In Section \ref{sec: Numerocal results}, we will show that IMEX-II-GSA3 scheme, which is GSA and $\tilde{b} \neq b$ leads to a mild order reduction for small values of $\varepsilon$.
+On the contrary, IMEX-II-ISA3 with $\tilde{b} = b$, does not exhibit order reduction, (as confirmed by the numerical results in the next section)}.

-\begin{rem} Although the results of Theorem 3.7 in \cite{Hu} pertain to IMEX-RK schemes of type II, the authors, in that theorem, assume the hypothesis that $\mathcal{G}(f^{(i)}) =\mathcal{G}(f^{(n)}) + \mathcal{O}(\Delta t)$ and, in the proof, they also assume that $\tau^{(i)} = \tau^n + \mathcal{O}(\Delta t)$. \\ In contrast, in our Theorem \ref{thm 2} we do not make these assumptions; instead, we require the additional conditions \eqref{22CK}.
-However, if these conditions are not satisfied, the estimation of the local truncation error will include an additional term of order $\mathcal{O}(\varepsilon\Delta t)$ which also appears in the local truncation error in Theorem 3.7 in \cite{Hu}.\\ Therefore, as previously mentioned, by appropriately choosing a type II scheme, for example type ARS, with $\tilde{b} = b$, these additional conditions can be automatically satisfied, allowing us to guarantee results of Theorem \ref{thm 2}. \end{rem}